kennywong524/kennywong524.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a junior at the [**University of California, Berkeley**](https://www.berkeley.edu/), majoring in Industrial Engineering & Operations Research (IEOR) and minoring in Data Science & Mathematics.
-My research integrates **Operations Research**, **Data Science**, and **Applied Economics** to improve the design and operation of complex, data-rich environments.
-I focus on three research directions:
+I'm a rising senior at the [**University of California, Berkeley**](https://www.berkeley.edu/), majoring in Industrial Engineering & Operations Research (IEOR) and minoring in Data Science & Mathematics.
+Using tools from **Operations Research**, **Data Science**, and **Applied Economics**, I am broadly interested in three research directions at the intersection of Operations Management, AI, and data-driven decision-making:
 {: .page-intro}

 - **Data-Driven Service Operations:** I study the design and operation of dynamic service systems in which information is asymmetric and participants respond strategically to prices, incentives, and system conditions.
 I combine optimization, game theory, and empirical methods to model and validate complex operational and public-sector decisions, with a focus on urban transportation systems and pricing and matching in online platforms.
 I helped design [*Calyber: A Ridesharing Game*](https://pubsonline.informs.org/doi/full/10.1287/ited.2025.0163ca?af=R) ([2025 INFORMS Case Competition Runner-up](https://www.informs.org/Recognizing-Excellence/INFORMS-Prizes/INFORMS-Case-Competition)), in which students navigate dynamic pricing, matching, and stochastic demand.